9 Reasons Why Reminiscing Can Benefit Seniors

 Here’s why reminiscing may help combat depression:

-- Meaningful Connections: Reminiscing about past experiences can help us feel more connected to our lives and the people in it, providing a sense of purpose and sense of belonging.
+• Meaningful Connections: Reminiscing can help us feel more connected to our lives and the people in them, providing a sense of purpose and belonging.

-- Enjoyable Pastime: When seniors are busy sharing their life stories, it distracts them from worrying about current circumstances.
-Having fun while sharing memories can boost mood and stave off depression.
+• Enjoyable Pastime: When seniors are busy sharing their life stories, it distracts them from worrying about current circumstances.
+Having fun while sharing memories can boost mood and mental fortitude.

 4. Promotes Physical Health